stanekTM/RX_nRF24_Motor_Servo/RX_nRF24_10ch_Motor_Servo/README.md

 * [**Multiprotocol**](https://github.com/stanekTM/TX_FW_Multi_Stanek) from my fork.

 ## Function
-* MotorA = adjustable pwm/ch1
-* MotorB = adjustable pwm/ch2
+* Adjustable PWM of motor A and B
-* Brake = on, off or adjustable effect
+* Brake on, off or adjustable effect
-* Normal mode = LED RX is lit
+* Normal mode, LED is lit
-* Battery voltage 1S LiPo (4.2V) < monitored voltage = RX, TX LEDs flash at a interval of 0.5s
-* TX transmitter off or signal loss = RX LED flash at a interval of 0.1s
+* If the RX battery is low, the LED blink at 0.3s interval
+* If we lose RF data for 1 second, the LED blink at 0.1s interval
-* Fail-safe = MotorA and MotorB stopped, servos 1 -> 8 set to neutral or individually set in code
+* Fail-safe - motor A and B stop, servos ch3 -> ch10 set to neutral or individually set in code

 ## Arduino pins
 ```